 Now, I’m not a scientist.
 (I’ll wait while you stop reeling in shock at that one, shall I?), so I have no idea whether it’s possible for the miracle that is modern science to identify the “redhead gene” and thus rid the world of redheads.
 (We will be sure to slam the door on the way out.)
 The fact that supposedly intelligent women are even discussing this kind of idiocy on a public forum, though, leaves me gasping in horror at the depths of stupidity that some people will plumb.

 The truly sad thing about all of this?
 This is about the fifth or sixth time I’ve seen this type of thread come up on a discussion forum, or even, as I’ve said, in normal conversation.
-Something I learned from a very early age is that people really don’t like redheads, and they’re not ashamed to say so, in the way that most people would probably think twice about voicing the same sentiment about, say, black people.
-I mean, just imagine it:
+Something I learned from a very early age is that people really don’t like redheads, and they’re not ashamed to say so, in the way that most people would probably think twice about voicing the same sentiment about any other sector of society.

 For the record, I love my red hair, and always have – yes, even when people at school called me “traffic lights”.
 I wouldn’t change it, not even when it brings out the very worst, most prejudiced part of some people.
 And, you know, as a wise man once said: I can dye my oh-so-ugly red hair.
 These people will always be stupid.